Human Cell Atlas - Executive Office (UK)

 Our Work

 The HCA Executive Office, supports the Human Cell Atlas consortium to make its vision a reality.
-With team members in the UK, US, Japan and Singapore, the HCA Executive Office provides organisational and administrative support for the HCA, including coordination across funders and funded HCA consortia, and communicating goals and progress to members, stakeholders and the public.
+With team members in the UK, US, Japan and Singapore, the HCA Executive Office provides organisational and administrative support for the HCA and its 4,000 members, including coordination across funders and funded HCA consortia, and communicating goals and progress to members, stakeholders and the public.

 Working with the HCA Organising Committee, researchers, funders and other stakeholders, the HCA Executive Office helps identify and prioritise issues and projects of strategic importance to HCA.
 The team creates processes that foster and facilitate the journey towards a Human Cell Atlas.

-The Executive Office facilitates the vital preparation of the HCA Roadmap to create a unified Atlas of the whole human body.
-As part of this, it coordinates the activities of the 18 current Biological Networks on individual organs and systems, tracking progress towards Cell Atlas Roadmaps of these systems.
-The team also liaise with allied consortia to maximise the benefit of data generated.
+The Executive Office facilitates activities of the 18 current Biological Networks on individual organs and systems, tracking progress towards integrated HCA Atlases of these systems.
+These individual Atlases are made available on the HCA Data Portal and will form the basis for a unified Atlas of the whole human body.
+As part of this, the team also liaise with allied consortia to maximise the benefit of data generated.

 Supporting HCA leaders, the HCA Executive Office acts as a conduit for decision-making and a repository for information.
 Coordinating meetings with the HCA Organising Committee, other Committees, Working Groups, funders and consortia, we enable progress and policy to be discussed and further developed.
 The resulting technical, ethical and equity guidelines help HCA members collaborate and share data, essential for the formation of a unified Atlas.